-carried the most 'unfavorable' genotypes lost fat from the exercise program-but they tended to lose less fat compared to other participants who did not carry the 'unfavorable' genotypes.
+• Make sure to include muscle-strengthening moves such as squats, lunges and upper body exercises with weight on at least two days per week. lost fat from the exercise program-but they tended to lose less fat compared to other participants who did not carry the 'unfavorable' genotypes.